By Hayley Simpson | Published on September 29, 2025

 View of the London Eye ferris wheel at sunrise near the River Thames.
 London

-If you're not wary of heights, then Ferris wheels might entice you because of the bird's eye views they offer.
-With 3 million annual visitors, the London Eye is the United Kingdom's most popular paid tourist attraction and perhaps the world's most famous Ferris wheel.
-It's easy to see why, as from its location in South Bank on the River Thames you can play eye spy and spot many of London's iconic landmarks, such as the Houses of Parliament, Big Ben, St. Paul's Cathedral and Buckingham Palace.
+Located in South Bank on the River Thames, the London Eye has about 3 million annual visitors, making it the United Kingdom's most popular paid tourist attraction and perhaps the world's most famous Ferris wheel.
+It's easy to see why, as you can play eye spy and spot many of London's iconic landmarks, such as the Houses of Parliament, Big Ben, St. Paul's Cathedral and Buckingham Palace, while taking a spin.
 If you're only in London for a day or two, this is the best way to see all of London's sights.

-Known as the world's largest cantilevered observation wheel, the London Eye is 135 meters (443 feet) tall.
+Known as the world's largest cantilevered observation wheel, the London Ferris Wheel is 135 meters or 443 feet tall.
 You may hear it often referred to as the Millennium Wheel since it opened in 2000.
-This Ferris wheel was London's highest viewpoint until The Shard's observation deck superseded it in 2013.
-The London Eye hosts many one-of-a-kind experiences in its pods — there are 32 to represent London's 32 boroughs — like the Champagne Experience, where your 360-degree views come complete with a glass of bubbly.
+This Ferris wheel was London's highest viewpoint until the Shard's observation deck superseded it in 2013.
+The London Eye hosts many one-of-a-kind experiences in its pods, of which there are 32 to represent London's 32 boroughs.
+One is the Champagne Experience, where your 360-degree views come complete with a glass of bubbly.

 Ferris Wheel at Prater Entertainment Park in Austria.
 Europe